Great Southern Comet of 1880: Orbit

 A study of the orbit of C/1880 C1 showed that it has essentially the same orbit as the Great Comet of 1843 and the Great September Comet of 1882.
 This led to some astronomers to believe that these were all appearances of the same comet that somehow had its orbit change significantly on each perihelion passage.
 However, subsequent recalculations of their orbits show that this is not the case, as the orbital periods of these comets were found to be between 600 and 800 years in length.
 In 1888, Heinrich Kreutz concluded that they were fragments of an earlier giant sungrazing comet that broken up several centuries prior.

 These comets, alongside Ikeya–Seki, White–Ortiz–Bolelli, and Lovejoy, are members of the Kreutz sungrazer group.
 It is thought that both C/1880 C1 and C/1887 B1 broke off directly from the Great Comet of 1843, about 100–150 days after the latter's previous perihelion passage sometime in the 11th century.
-The comet's next perihelion passage could potentially take place by 2570.